tanin47/superintendent/README.md

   - Ensure they are happy and ask about how frequently they use it

 v2.2.0
-- [ ] Support trial license - 14d
+- [x] Support trial license - 14d
   - Can they request for another 14d?
 Yes, they can.
 But we'll do it manually.
-- [ ] Start collecting payments
+- [ ] Make the menu.
+Move vim/normal to menu.
+  - Disable toggling developer tool
-- [ ] After 2.1.0, we'll post on product hunt
+- [ ] Export a schema using the menu

 v2.3.0
 - [ ] Attach a Sqlite file
 - [ ] Save and open workspace
   - Use sqlite backup api
-- [ ] Make the menu.
-Move vim/normal to menu.
-  - Disable toggling developer tool

 v2.4.0
 - [ ] Sort column
 - [ ] Copy column as CSV
 - [ ] Infinite scrolling
 - [ ] Double click and open files immediately

+Side quest
+- [ ] After some users pay, implement the license purchase flow
+- [ ] We'll post on product hunt after we can self-serve licence

 vmaybe
 - [ ] Show the loading time